Karthigalakshmanan/PowerBI-Projects/README.md

 ## Introduction

 In this repository, I share my progress and learning experiences in the realm of Power BI.
-From HR Analytics to insightful business reports, join me as I explore different projects and gain hands-on experience in data visualization and analysis using Power BI.
+I explore different projects and gain hands-on experience in data visualization and analysis using Power BI.

 ## Projects